 What is life like for a family physician?
 Is there enough time for a good personal life?

 Being family-and community-oriented, family physicians strive to achieve balance between personal and professional pursuits.
 Their work schedules vary considerably, depending on the practice setting and type of medical group.
-With greater numbers of women entering family medicine and the increased prevalence of two-career families, flexible models of practice, including part-time and shared arrangements, have become more common.
-The American Academy of Family Physicians reported that family physicians worked an average of 51 hours a week in patient-related activities in 2008, a figure a little below the median number of hours for all specialties.
+With greater numbers of women practicing family medicine and the increased prevalence of two-career families, flexible models of practice, including part-time and shared arrangements, have become more common.
+Medscape/WebMD reported that family physicians worked an average of 30-40 hours a week in patient-related activities in 2012, a figure slightly above the median number of hours for all specialties.

-Within family medicine, the physicians who are most satisfied practice in small group settings, view medicine as a special "calling," and include maternity care in their work.
-In general, family physicians report being very satisfied with their intellectual stimulation, status within the community, clinical competence, and long-term relationships with their patients.
+Within family medicine, the physicians who are most satisfied practice in small group settings, view medicine as a special “calling,” and may include maternity care in their work.
+In general, family physicians report being very satisfied with their intellectual stimulation, status within the community, clinical competence and, most especially, their long-term relationships with their patients.

 What is the average income of a family physician?
 As a family physician, will I be able to repay my student loans and live a comfortable lifestyle?

 There is good news about improved income for family physicians.
-Family physicians earned an average income (after expenses) of $150,000 in 2007, according to the AAFP.
-Reported average incomes are $160,000 for general internists and $150,000 for pediatricians.
+Family physicians earned an average income (after expenses) of $160,000, with a median income of $175,000 in 2012.
+The same study reported comparable average incomes for general internists and pediatricians.

 What is the scope of practice for family physicians?

-The scope of a family doctor's practice is broad and flexible--ranging from the most comprehensive style of family medicine, in which the family physician treats patients in the hospital, office, nursing home, and in occupational and school settings, not to mention performing surgical procedures and delivering infants--to the family physician who limits his or her practice to outpatient care, often in a group setting.
-Most family physicians function somewhere between these two extremes and are able to tailor-make their practice to particular interests and niches, such as such as sports medicine, geriatrics, preventive and public health, international health, women's health, or adolescent health.
-Many perform major or minor surgeries and procedures, including Caesarean sections, vasectomies, flexible sigmoidoscopy, colposcopy, skin biopsy and lesion removal, cryotherapy of skin lesions and the cervix, cervical biopsy, endometrial biopsy, spirometry, exercise treadmill testing, splinting and casting, obstetric ultrasound, and endoscopy of the nasopharynx, larynx, and gastrointestinal tract.
+The scope of a family doctor's practice is broad and flexible--ranging from the most comprehensive style of family medicine, in which the family physician treats patients in the hospital, office, nursing home and in occupational and school settings, not to mention performing surgical procedures and delivering infants--to the family physician who limits his or her practice to outpatient care, often in a group setting.
+Most family physicians function somewhere between these two extremes and are able to tailor-make their practice to particular interests and niches, such as such as sports medicine, geriatrics, preventive and public health, international health, women's health or adolescent health.
+Many perform major or minor surgeries and procedures, including Caesarean sections, vasectomies, colposcopy, skin biopsy and lesion removal, cryotherapy of skin lesions and the cervix, cervical biopsy, endometrial biopsy, spirometry, exercise treadmill testing, splinting and casting, obstetric ultrasound and endoscopy of the nasopharynx, larynx and gastrointestinal tract.

 Bright physicians who enjoy diversity and continuity are perfect for family medicine.
 Family medicine was the first specialty to require periodic recertification after a physician passes the specialty Board examination.
 As part of that seven-year process, every family physician must complete 50 hours of continuing medical education for each subsequent year after residency completion.
 This education and the required chart review enables family physicians to keep their knowledge base current.
 In addition, many practicing family physicians are teachers of medical students and residents, another way in which they "learn twice" and stay intellectually challenged.